Church of St. Clement, Watermael-Boitsfort: History

 The oldest parts of the church, the nave and bell tower, date from the 11th century.
+The building, which originally had a basilica plan, was enlarged in the 15th century by the addition of a transept and a late Gothic choir.

+The municipality's second church, the Church of St. Philomena, was built in 1826.

 Various architectural features were added to the church when it was restored in 1871, during which work a number of historic tombstones were recovered.

-The municipality's second church, the Church of St. Philomena, was built in 1826.
+The church was designated a historic monument on 22 November 1949.